 She spoke tentatively, eager to keep Nightmare from raging again.
 "Y-yes, Master?"

 Nightmare flexed the large claw that held Soul Edge, as if holding the sword was paining him.
 However, his voice showed no pain whatsoever, instead exuding an underlying tone of worry as he gave Tira her orders.
-"You are leaving Ostreinhsburg; there is a soul I need you to hunt.
-A very specific one."
+"You are leaving Ostreinhsburg; there is something I need you to investigate.
+Someone."